Street Child United

 General Assembly

-Declaring to the world: I am somebody
+Declaring to the world: I Am Somebody

 UNHCR Award

-UNHCR Award for Street Child United CEO
+UNHCR Honours Street Child United CEO John Wroe

 The Mexican representative of the UNHCR presented Street Child United CEO John Wroe with an award recognising SCU’s work championing the rights of street-connected young people.